 The official DDP About page includes a notice of copyrighted material.
 Some materials remain under the rights of original publishers; other material is attributed there to the Trustees of Dartmouth College; and reproduction is allowed only under stated conditions.
 This interface is offered as a scholarly tool and respects the conditions stated in the DDP’s official notice.

-For that reason, this page treats the Dartmouth Dante Project explicitly as the source site, not as a hidden backend.
+For that reason, this page treats the Dartmouth Dante Project explicitly as the commentary source, not as a hidden backend.

 Official pages to consult: About the DDP, Using the DDP, and List of Commentaries.